What are Nutrients? - Duke's Materia Tonica

 Biochemistry is How Nutrients Work

-Nutrients work by supporting, maintaining, and promoting the functioning of the body and any of the various systems, organs, glands, and tissues.
-Many nutrients have many different important functions, are a part of healing, studied and researched in biochemistry.
+Nutrients work for health by supporting, maintaining, and promoting the functioning of the body and any of the various systems, organs, glands, and tissues.
+Many nutrients have many different important functions, are a part of healing, growth, and development which are studied and researched in biochemistry.

 Protein (Amino Acids)

 Proteins are made up of the 12 amino acids and essential in some way to all bodily processes.
 Consuming protein requires the minerals sodium and chloride, eaten as salt, for absorption by producing digestive juices in the stomach, such as hydrochloric acid.

 The body oxidizes fat for energy, thus requiring antioxidants for healthy energy production.
 The brain, heart and lungs require fat to function, tissues like the skin and digestive track need fats for health, and many glands require fats for making hormones, such as adrenal and sex hormones.